ctrf-io/ai-test-reporter/README.md

 ## Key Features

-- Generate a test report with human-readable AI summaries for failed tests
+- Generate human-readable AI summaries for failed tests
 - Use your own AI model, with support for OpenAI, Anthropic Claude and more soon
 - Compatible with all major testing frameworks through standardized CTRF reports.
 - Integrates AI with various CI/CD and developer tools.
 - Customizable parameters like system prompt, model, temperature, max tokens, and more.
-- Supports logging the AI generated summaries to the console.
+- Log AI generated summaries to the console.

 ## Usage